 - Size: Your dog needs to fit in the carrier bag comfortably.
 This means measuring from chest to tail, from the top of the head to toes, AND checking their weight.
 You don’t want to squash your dog into a carrier that’s too small.

 - Collar Connector: Even if your chosen carrier zips closed, you want the security of an inside collar connector.
 Zippers and Velcro closures CAN come open.
 Do you want the risk of your dog escaping?

 - Ventilation: Your dog needs air circulation.
 This means mesh panels on the sides.
 It’s okay if there are flaps that roll down when it’s chilly out (no doggie popsicles), but you don’t want your dog confined in a stuffy carrier.

 - Carrying Assistance: You’re getting a dog carrier bag, right?
 While handles are chic on a purse, you should aim for a shoulder strap, as well.
-Remember, you’re going to add the weight of your dog to the bag, and your hands WILL get tired.
+Remember, you’re going to add your dog’s weight to the bag, and your hands WILL get tired.

-If you’re planning to use your dog carrier bag for airline travel, you need to keep a few other things in mind.
+If you plan to use your dog carrier bag for airline travel, you need to keep a few other things in mind.
 Airlines set restrictions on carriers that are allowed in the cabin.
 While every airline is different (check their websites for specific regulations), most share some generalities:

 - Must be small enough to fit beneath the seat

 - The carrier HAS to have two-sided ventilation

 - A waterproof bottom is mandatory (just in case of an accident)